private-repos-only/go-cloc/README.md

 -  `-accessToken`
        Your DevOps personal access token used for discovering and downloading repositories in your organization
 -  `-clone-repo-using-zip`
        (Optional) Flag to clone repositories using zip files instead of git clone for faster downloads.
 Default is false.
-For Github, a fine-grained token is required for private repositories
 -  `-devops`
        flag : <GitHub>||<AzureDevOps>||<Bitbucket>||<GitLab>||<File> (default "Local")
 -  `-dump-csvs`